Montville school officials allowing return of teacher and coach Tanner Grove to the classroom

 The girl's mother said Grove shouldn't be allowed back after multiple complaints have been made against him, referring to a student protest against Grove in October.

-"I hope he doesn't hurt any other children," said the mother, who withdrew her two daughters from the school three months ago.
+"I hope he doesn't hurt any other children," said the mother, who withdrew her two daughters from the school three months ago, in an interview.

 The mother said she has since tried to re-enroll her daughters at the school but claims the administration suggested the girls attend Waterford Country School for a month before possibly allowing them back.